Hunter Biden could be collateral damage as Trump impeachment hearings begin

 STATE DEPARTMENT OFFICIAL TOLD CONGRESS HE RAISED CONCERNS ABOUT HUNTER BIDEN'S UKRAINE DEALINGS IN 2015 BUT WAS IGNORED

-The whistleblower’s complaint also stated their concerns that Trump was soliciting a foreign power to influence the 2020 presidential election—a concern that U.S. diplomat Bill Taylor directly testified to last month.
+The whistleblower’s complaint also stated their concerns that Trump was soliciting a foreign power to influence the 2020 presidential election — a concern that U.S. diplomat Bill Taylor directly testified to last month.

-Taylor, during his closed-door deposition, testified that he “understood that the reason for investigating Burisma was to cast Vice President Biden in a bad light,” Taylor testified, adding that it would benefit “a political campaign for the re-election of President Trump.”
+Taylor, during his closed-door deposition, testified that he “understood that the reason for investigating Burisma was to cast Vice President Biden in a bad light.”
+Taylor added that it would benefit “a political campaign for the reelection of President Trump.”

 Taylor is expected to testify with Kent on Wednesday as part of the first round of public hearings in the impeachment inquiry.